milosdavidovic/blog.io/_posts/2017-09-04-avoiding-null-in-csharp-code.md

 }
 ```

-In this current implementation we expect IDiscount object to be passed to Article class through constructor
+In this current implementation, we expect IDiscount object to be passed to the Article class through constructor
-and problem arises when we don't want to give discount on the spesific Article.
+and problem arises when we don't want to give discounts on the specific Article.
 Only option we have now is
 to pass null and that will signal that no discount should be applied.
 We use null to pass information.
-This is bad as our intentions are not clear and one who wrote this code only knows this little sicret.
-This effect maintanability and readability of the code.
+This is bad as our intentions are not clear and one who wrote this code only knows this little secret.
+This effect maintainability and readability of the code.
 Here is the example of the client code:

 ```
 public static void Main (string[] args)
 {
-	var shoes = new Article("black shoes", 100.00, new HappyHourDiscount());
+	var shoes = new Article("black shoes",
+    	100.00,
+        new HappyHourDiscount());
-	var hat = new Article("red hat", 30.00, new NewCustomerDiscount());
+	var hat = new Article("red hat",
+    	30.00,
+        new NewCustomerDiscount());
+	var jacket = new Article("blue jacket",
+    	80.00,
-	var jacket = new Article("blue jacket", 80.00, null); // We don't want to give discount on jackets }
+        null); // We don't want to give discount on jackets }
 ```
-Passing null instead of discount object will cause ArgumentNull exception when calling Apply, so now code will branch on the null check to avoid this.
+Passing null instead of discount object will cause ArgumentNull exception when calling Apply, so now the code will branch on the null check to avoid this.
 One solution to this problem is to introduce the null object => Class that will implement the same interface like real objects, but it will behave like null eg. it will do nothing.
-In our example it will just return regular price with no discount, same befaviour like we had with null, but code looks a lot cleaner.
+In our example it will just return regular price with no discount, same behaviour like we had with null, but the code looks a lot cleaner.

 ```
 public class NoDiscount : IDiscount